purutechno/asunnyday/README.md

 #Screens
 It has the following screens:
-1) home_screen :- Displays weather based on users current location
+1) home_screen :- Displays weather based on users current location and displays weather for a searched city

 2) search_screen :- Allows users to search for a city
-3) weather_screen :- Displays weather for a searched city

 #Fonts
 It uses the following Fonts available in assets/fonts: